About HAS

 Sources of income for HAS can be categorised as follows:

-1) Partial reimbursement by Coimbatore Corporation for spaying/neutering of stray dogs.
+1) Reimbursement by Coimbatore Corporation for spaying/neutering of stray dogs covers 20% of the total expenditure.

-3) Loans from trustees and board members cover the shortfall, which is approximately 15% of the total expenditure.
+3) Loans from trustees and board members cover the shortfall, which is approximately 10% of the total expenditure.

 Running HAS costs approximately INR 12 Lakh (USD 15,000) per month split between the expenses listed in the table below.